-Dead Asian giant hornet found in Whatcom County
+Another Asian giant hornet found in northwestern Washington

 “It will take all of us working together to locate and eradicate Asian giant hornets from our state,” Spichiger said.

-Ordinary hornet and wasp traps will not catch Asian giant hornets, as the holes are too small for Asian giant hornets to enter the traps, officials said.
+Ordinary hornet and wasp traps will not catch Asian giant hornets as the holes are too small for Asian giant hornets to enter the traps, officials said.

 Although not typically aggressive toward humans, Asian giant hornets do pose a human health threat.
 Their sting is more dangerous than that of local bees and wasps and can cause severe pain, swelling, necrosis, and, in rare cases, even death.
-Anyone who is allergic to bee or wasp stings should not approach or attempt to trap Asian giant hornets.
+Anyone who is allergic to bee or wasp stings should not approach or attempt to trap for Asian giant hornets.